vekariyasagar54/PathFinder/Tests/README.md

-### This folder contains the TestCaes on which PathFinder.cpp is evaluated.
+### This folder contains the TestCases on which PathFinder.cpp is evaluated.